SCOPELabUTA/SCOPELabUTA.github.io/_pages/about.md

 (Yes, our icon is [Allison](https://allisonius.github.io/)'s smiling cat because.... why not?)

-### <i class="fa fa-fw fa-user-plus" aria-hidden="true"></i> We are hiring!!
-**RAships/TAships appointments available:** Please contact me if you are a interested in pursuing a PhD and have an interest in software engineering and formal verification.
-*	If interested, you must also apply and be accepted to the PhD program at the Department of Computer Science and Engineering at the University of Texas at Arlington.
-Mention Dr. Sullivan in your statement of purpose.
-*	In addition to applying to UTA’s CSE PhD program, interested applicants are encouraged to email a pre-application to Dr. Sullivan.
-Emails should have the title: "Scope Lab GRA Interest" and include a cover letter, CV and unofficial transcripts.
-*	So, what will you get to work on?
-We are looking for students interested in working on our recently funded [NSF CISE Core](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2204536&HistoricalAwards=false) project.
-*	Students generally interested in improving software testing or software verification techniques are also welcome to apply.

 ### <i class="fa fa-fw fa-lightbulb" aria-hidden="true"></i> Research Topics
   * **Automated Software Engineering:** Test/Oracle Generation, Automated Bug Localization and Repair, Regression Testing, and
 Mutation Testing